AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_01{sample}

 This option is highly recommended to use because of its flexibility.
-It doesn't matter for AJAX how much time is it neccessary to upload the file or how big this file is - unlike others.
+It doesn't matter for AJAX how much time is it neccessary to upload the file or how big this file is.

 ### As String

-Another way to define the SVG code is to put it directly in the file as a string object.
-This way may suit you if your SVG contains a little information; in case with large SVG images define it the same as in one of the previous samples.
+Another way to upload the SVG image is to put its code directly in the file as a string object.
+This way may suit you if your SVG code is not too long; in case with large SVG document it's better to define it the same as in the previous sample.

 ```
 svgString = "<svg xmlns='http://www.w3.org/2000/svg'>" +